jb-apps/Udacity-Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 **Description of Validation Dataset:**
 - The validation dataset consist of 1430 rows each one with 27 features, we've create an imbalanced `pneumonia_class` column where 20% correspond to positive pneumonia studies and the rest 80% of random selected samples with no pneumonia studies.
-- The dataset is slightly imbalance between gender, having more male studies than females.
+- The dataset is slightly imbalanced between gender, having more male studies than females.
-- The age distribution for both datasets go from 10 to 80.
+- The age distribution goes from 10 to 80 as seen in the below image.

 | Validation dataset distribution | Gender Distribution | Age Distribution |
 |----------|--------|-----|